 When people fail to take the medications that have been prescribed for them, emergency room visits increase, hospitalizations increase, and people unnecessarily die.
 With such serious consequences possible, why would people ever skip taking their medication?
 There are multiple reasons.
 Let’s break them down into two categories: unintentional and intentional.

-Unintentional reasons are easiest to fix.
+Unintentional reasons are the easiest to fix.

 Forgetting.
-If you forget to take your medication, use and alarm clock or set a reminder on your smartphone to alert you it’s time to take your pills.
-Using a pill box also helps and there are lots of varieties depending on your needs.
+If you forget to take your medication, use an alarm clock or set a reminder on your smartphone to alert you it’s time to take your pills.
+Using a pillbox also helps and there are lots of varieties depending on your needs.
 Ask your provider to prescribe your medications in a way that you can take them all at the same time or close together, if possible.
 If there are medications that can’t be taken together, ask how far apart the doses need to be.
 If you leave the house frequently, keep an extra day of medications with you.
 That way, if you forget to take them before you leave home, you have them with you and can take them when you remember.

 Confusion can be another barrier.
 If you don’t understand how to take your medications properly, schedule an appointment with your provider or the nursing staff to review them with you.
 Your pharmacist can also help with this issue.
 If you can’t get to your provider’s office easily, ask your provider to schedule a home health nurse to come to your home and review your medication with you.
 If you work and your schedule makes adherence difficult, talk to your provider.
 There might be medication or doses that would be better for you.